Oththa Seruppu Size 7: Plot

-Masilamani (R.Parthiepan) is a suspect in a murder case and cops take him in custody for investigation.
+Masilamani (R. Parthiban) is a suspect in a murder case and cops take him in custody for investigation.
 The movie starts with a middle-aged Masilamani (Parthiban) being interrogated by police personnel in a police station.
 The audience gets to hear only the voices of everyone else other than Masilamani.
 The deputy commissioner is leading the interrogation.
 Though some other cops in the unit suggest that they better use the typical police interrogation technique (which uses force and human rights violation techniques), the deputy commissioner refuses to approve because there is already a letter from the Human Rights Commission saying that they will be watching over this investigation.
 At some point, it becomes clear that Masilamani has a kid who needs medication, and even with medication, Masilamani's son is expected to live only for a few more years.
 Masilamani outwits the cops during the interrogation, and a female psychologist is brought in to help solve the case.
 It is revealed that Masilamani's wife is dead, and her body is presently held at the mortuary.
 Eventually, Masilamani starts to confess to not only the one murder he was accused of but also to two more murders, all of which happened using the same modus operandi (MO).

 Masilamani, during his confession, states that he is married to Usha.
 They have a kid who is suffering from a terminal disease.
 His wife started to have affairs.
 When Masilamani confronted his wife about the affair, she regretted having it and said that she did it for the money to pay for their son's medical expenses.
 Masilamani, though dejected, agrees to live with his wife, provided she changes her way of life.
 She also blames the men in her affair for forcing her to sleep with them because they have a video of her taking a bath and are blackmailing her with her nude video.
 Masilamani, realizing that he won't be able to legally fight these powerful men, decides to murder them using a particular MO, which includes leaving a "single slipper of size 7" next to the dead bodies.
 Usha accidentally finds the other pair of "single slipper of size 7" and figures out that Masilamani is involved in the serial killing of the men with whom she had affairs.
 In panic mode, Usha arranges for henchmen to murder Masilamani.
 It is also revealed that Usha had affairs not out of blackmail but rather because he slept with those men willingly.
 But due to a quirk of fate, Usha gets killed in a road accident while the henchman escapes (but later it is revealed that the henchman was also murdered in the same MO).